Insults fly as Haley's rise makes her target at U.S. Republican debate | Politics

 "He continues to lie about my record," she said.
 TRUMP ABSENT AGAIN

+His campaign released a new advertisement during the debate portraying Biden as weak, signaling he is focused on the general election and not his Republican rivals.
+Trump's absence deprived them of an opportunity to confront him face to face and again sent the message he deems his challengers unworthy of his attention.

-DeSantis holds a small but shrinking advantage over Haley in national polls, while Haley has a substantial edge over DeSantis in New Hampshire and her home state of South Carolina - crucial states because they are among the first to pick a nominee.
+Haley has cut into DeSantis' lead in national polls while building a substantial edge in New Hampshire and her home state of South Carolina - crucial states because they are among the first to pick a nominee.
 The two are effectively tied in Iowa.

 With no additional debates currently scheduled, Wednesday's televised clash could be the last chance for Haley or DeSantis to land an enduring blow in front of a national audience.
 Ramaswamy, who has aligned himself closely with Trump, teamed up with DeSantis to go after Haley, attacking her as "corrupt" and "fascist" for making money on speeches and serving on the board of Boeing.